React

 }

-Apply for Component which can fetch data when mount to avoid refetch with StrictMode or useEffect
+Apply for Component which can fetch data when mount to avoid refetch with StrictMode or useEffect has show dependency

 <button type="button" onClick={() => setShow(!show)}>